 Here is a little bit about Duncan Terrace Gardens:

-The gardens are long and narrow and contain a number of types of wildlife from flowers, to birds and insects.
+The gardens are long and narrow and contain some types of wildlife from flowers to birds and insects.
 Here is a selection of what I saw today:

 There was also another feature that caught my attention when I looked up into the tree canopy.
-Duncan Terrae Gardens – London Fieldworks Spontaneous City in the Tree of Heaven.
+Duncan Terrace Gardens – London Fieldworks Spontaneous City in the Tree of Heaven.